 Newham will make every effort to offer every child a place at one of a parent/carers preferred schools, where this is not possible and the child is out of education because they are not on roll at a school or where no previously allocated placement is available to them, an alternative placement will be allocated unless the child does not live in Newham.
-This alternative will be the closest to the child's home address that had a place available at the time of their application.
+This alternative will be the closest to their home address that had a place available at the time of their application.
+If the child does not live in Newham their home borough will be responsible for providing a suitable alternative placement.
 If the closest school to their home address with a vacancy is a state funded independent school it can only be allocated if the Admissions Committee for that establishment have agreed in writing to participate in the Local Authority's alternative allocation process.